-There have been a number of changes to pension tax relief over the last few years with regard to capping how much you can pay into pensions and tax relief that is offered.
+There have been a number of changes to pension tax relief over the last few years with regards to capping how much you can pay into pensions and tax relief that is offered.

 - Individual Pension Payments: Tax relief on contributions is given at your highest rate of tax paid.

 - Employer and Company contributions: tax relief is given against corporation tax if you are a limited company and again personal tax if you are